Windows OS Hub

 reg add "HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows NT\Terminal Services" /v Shadow /t REG_DWORD /d 4

-You can also use the Remote Desktop Services Shadow features to connect to a user’s session from PowerShell.
-First of all, you need to get a list of sessions on the RDS host (user sessions will be grouped according to their state):
+You can also use the Shadow feature of Remote Desktop Services to connect to a user’s session from PowerShell.
+First, list the sessions on the RDS host (user sessions will be grouped according to their state):

 Get-RDUserSession | ft Username, UnifiedSessionId, SessionState, HostServer, ApplicationType -GroupBy Sessionstate